youngboy/engine-docs/source/setup-node.md

 **Koa**

-Install the compress middleware (https://github.com/koajs/compress) package into your app with npm install koa-compress --save and add it to your server's middleware stack:
+Install the compress middleware (https://github.com/koajs/compress) package into your app with "npm install koa-compress --save" and add it to your server's middleware stack as follows:

 ```
 var compress = require('koa-compress')